AzzyAsad/todo-app/README.md

 # Todo App

-A simple Todo application built with React functional components and a .NET 8 API using vertical slicing architecture.
+A simple Todo application built with React functional components and a .NET 8 Minimal APIs using vertical slicing architecture.

 ## Table of Contents